taewookim02/todos/README.md

 ![alt text](image-1.png)

-1. "New Todo +" button to the top right
+1. new todo button -> scroll to input modal
 2. todos container rerender should be done with animation on 1 sec delay
 3. scroll event -> Uncaught TypeError: Cannot read properties of null (reading 'classList') at HTMLDocument.<anonymous> (UIController.js:60:1)